There is never a good time to drive under the influence of alcohol, as police continue to crack down on individuals who make this mistake.

 - Don't tell lies: You can lie as much as you want, but most officers won't fall for it.
 They've heard every story in the book, so telling a lie will only make it look like you're hiding something.
 Stick to the facts and don't say anything that will complicate your situation.

 - Don't resist arrest: If the officer puts you under arrest, it's best to go with the flow.
 Resisting will only make things worse, as it can result in additional criminal charges.
 Take mental notes as to what's happening at every step in the process.

 A DUI has the potential to turn your life upside down, as punishments can include a fine, license suspension and even time in jail.
 And that doesn't include the fact that a DUI conviction can affect your personal and professional lives.

 Fortunately, a DUI arrest doesn't always result in a conviction.
 With the right defense strategy, you put yourself in position to prevent a conviction and the associated consequences.

-Arm yourself with information on DUI laws in Texas, defense strategies and other related details by partnering with the right legal team.
+Arm yourself with information on DUI laws in Virginia, defense strategies and other related details by partnering with the right legal team.